Skip to content

 1. Read chapter four of our free book, Teaching Math for All Learners to learn more about our approach to formative assessment.

-2. Explore the High Leverage Concepts (HLCs), HLC Learning Progressions, and the High Leverage Assessments (HLAs).
+2. Explore the High Leverage Concepts (HLCs), HLC Progressions, and the HLC Assessments.
 As you explore these resources, think about how you can incorporate them into your practice.

 3. Bring All Learners Network (ALN) into your school or district for embedded professional development.